 When I was doing this post a few years ago I booked a city airport hotel on Booking.com for a layover stay where the $65 place 4 miles from the airport had a review score of 5.5.
 The $59 place 8 miles from the airport had a review score of 9.8.
 Easy decision; I didn’t even need to read the individual reviews to know it was worth a longer taxi ride.

 HotelsCombined gives you a meta score based on the aggregate reviews of the different booking sites they’re pulling data from.
 If you’re headed to Asia, you can probably just book with Agoda and be assured you have the best selection and review depth.
-In the USA it’s not so cut-and-dry, so HotelsCombined or Kayak may send you to Priceline, Expedia, Hotels.com, or the property’s own site.
+In the USA it’s not so cut-and-dry, so HotelsCombined or a full lodging aggregator like cozycozy may send you to Priceline, Expedia, Hotels.com, or the property’s own site.

-When you get there, almost all of them will have some kind of user ratings for the options in your hotel budget and the reviews will probably be from actual guests.
+When you get the final booking site, almost all of them will have some kind of user ratings for the options in your hotel budget and the reviews will probably be from actual guests.
 With Tripadvisor you never know if they actually stayed there or not.
+I’ve seen reviews where someone was clearly paid to post something and they used the same template as another review, raving about a great fitness center in a hotel that doesn’t even have one, for instance.

 Cheap Chain Hotels With a Good Reputation